DimaJoyti/AIOS/README.md

-# AIOS - AI-Powered Operating System
+# AIOS - AI Operating System

 ## Project Overview

-AIOS is a modern AI-powered operating system built on top of Arch Linux, designed to integrate artificial intelligence capabilities directly into the OS layer.
-The system provides natural language interfaces, intelligent resource management, predictive file handling, and AI-assisted system optimization.
+AIOS is a comprehensive AI Operating System built in Go that integrates multiple AI frameworks and protocols to provide a unified platform for AI agent development and deployment.
+The system combines LangChain, LangGraph, Model Context Protocol (MCP), and custom agent frameworks into a cohesive AI operating environment.

 ## Architecture Overview